EldonGabriel/eldongabriel.github.io/_posts/2026-05-22-nfs-deployment.md

 - **Remote Client:** `192.168.50.20`
   - Mount Point: `/mnt/nfs_client_share`

-Host-based access rules were added to `/etc/exports` to allow only the approved client system to access the shared directory.
+Host-based access rules were added to `/etc/exports` to restrict share access to the approved client system.

-### 1.2.2 Directory Permissions and Mount Configuration

 The required mount directories were created on both systems.